Michael Young, Baron Young of Dartington

-During an active life he was instrumental in shaping Labour Party thinking.
-When secretary of the policy committee of the Labour Party, he was responsible for drafting Let Us Face the Future, Labour's manifesto for the 1945 general election, was a leading protagonist on social reform, and founded or helped found a number of socially useful organisations.
+During his career, Young was influential in shaping the policy and ideology of the Labour Party.
+As secretary of the policy committee of the Labour Party, he was responsible for drafting Let Us Face the Future, Labour's manifesto for the 1945 general election.
+Young was a leading advocate for social reform, and in that capacity he founded or helped to found a number of organisations.
 These include the Consumers' Association, Which? magazine, the National Consumer Council, the Open University, the Institute for Community Studies, the National Extension College, the Open College of the Arts and Language Line, a telephone-interpreting business.

 Early life and education

-Young was born in Manchester, the son of (Ernest) Gibson Young, an Australian violinist and music critic; and an Irish Bohemian painter and actress, Edith Hermia Dunlop.
-According to Michael's son, Toby, Gibson was a "ne'er-do-well", and "the only silver his forebears possessed was what they were able to steal from the gentry".
+Young was born in Manchester, the son of Ernest Gibson Young, an Australian violinist and music critic, and Edith Hermia Dunlop, an Irish Bohemian painter and actress.
+According to Michael's son, Toby, Gibson was a "ne'er-do-well", and "the only silver his forebears possessed was what they were able to steal from the gentry."

-Until he was eight, Young grew up in Melbourne, returning to England shortly before his parents' marriage broke up.
-He attended several schools, eventually entering Dartington Hall, a new progressive school in Devon, in the 1920s.
+Young grew up in Melbourne.
+He returned to England at the age of eight, shortly before the end of his parents' marriage.
+There he attended several schools, eventually entering Dartington Hall, a new progressive school in Devon, in the 1920s.
 He had a long association with the small school, as student, trustee, deputy chairman and historian.
 He studied economics at the London School of Economics (BScEcon, MA), then became a barrister when he applied to be called to the Bar in 1939.

 Young began studying for a PhD at the LSE in 1952.
-His thesis, dated 1955, was titled A study of the extended family in East London.
+His thesis, dated 1955, was titled "A study of the extended family in East London".

 Social research and community activism

 During the Second World War, Young served as director of the Political and Economic Planning think tank and became director of research for the Labour Party, where he wrote the manifesto for the 1945 general election and the vast speakers' handbook.
-He served under the Labour government led by Clement Attlee, but left in 1950 saying the party had run out of ideas.
-He called for the establishment of a Social Science Research Council and became its first director 17 years later.
+He served under the Labour government led by Clement Attlee.
+In 1947, he called for the establishment of a Social Science Research Council and became its first director 17 years later.
+He left the Labour Party in 1950, saying the party had run out of ideas.